Matt Dillon

 Early Life

 Matthew Raymond Dillon was born in New Rochelle, New York, on February 18, 1964.
-His mother, Mary Ellen, managed the household and raised six children—a daughter and five sons—while his father, Paul, painted portraits and worked as a sales manager.
+His mother, Mary Ellen, ran the household while raising six children—one daughter and five sons—as his father, Paul, balanced portrait painting with his job as a sales manager.
 The family has Irish, German, and Scottish ancestry.

 Matt Dillon and his family